shubhamdawande/gemma2_math_finetune/README.md

 ### Evaluation

-We evaluated our fine-tuned model using Llama-3.1-70B for scoring the responses.
+We evaluated our fine-tuned model using Llama-3.1-70B as Judge.
 The results are visualized below:

 ![PNG Image](results/comparison.png)